 Instructions

-- Wash the plums.
-Cut them open and remove the stones.
-Place them in a large bowl and cover with the sugar and the spices.
-Leave for 2 hours or even overnight.
-This step is optional, but the sugar will allow the plums to release the water.
-This will help prevent the plum butter from burning to quickly.2 kg Italian Prune Plums, 200 g sugar, 1 cinnamon stick (affiliate link), 1 teaspoon vanilla extract (affiliate link), ¼ teaspoon ground cloves
+- Wash the plums, cut them open, and remove the stones.
+Place the plums in a large bowl and toss with sugar and spices.
+Let the mixture sit for 2 hours or overnight.
+This optional step draws out the plums' natural juices and helps prevent burning during cooking.4 lb Italian Prune Plums, 1 cup sugar, 1 cinnamon stick (affiliate link), 1 teaspoon vanilla extract (affiliate link) , ¼ teaspoon ground cloves

-- Set your slow cooker (affiliate link) / crockpot (affiliate link) on low and cook without the lid for approximately 6 hours.
-The plums should fall apart.
+- Transfer the plum mixture to your slow cooker (affiliate link) and cook on low for approximately 6 hours without the lid.
+The plums should break down completely.

-- Add the plums to the pot and cook on low to medium heat for 1-2 hours.
-You need to check the plum butter regularly so the bottom does not burn.
+- Add the plum mixture to a heavy-bottomed pot and cook over low to medium heat for 1-2 hours.

 Blend